tofflemire/tofflemire.github.io/pages/photometry.md

 DQ Tau is an equal-mass, pre-MS binary with an eccentricity of 0.57 and an orbital period of 15.8 days.

 <img src="/local_files/DQ_Mdot.png" width="400" ALIGN="right" HSPACE="25" />
 The figure to the right presents the mass accretion rate as a function of orbital cycle.
-The mass accretion rate is derived from LCO <i>U</i>-band observations.
+The mass accretion rate is derived from LCO <i>U</i>-band observations (additional high cadence observations were made with the APO <a href='http://www.apo.nmsu.edu/Telescopes/ARCSAT/index.html' target='blank'>ARCSAT</a> and <a href='https://www.noao.edu/0.9m/' target='blank'>WIYN 0.9m</a> telescopes).
 The vertical dashed lines mark periastron passages.
 Although there is a significant amount of variation from one orbit to the next, we find consistent accretion events near periastron passages, just as the models above predict.
 A fourier analysis of these data find periodicity in the accretion rate matching the oribtal period.

 <img src="/local_files/DQ_Model.jpg" width="400" ALIGN="left" HSPACE="25" />
 To more readily compare our observations to the results of numerical simulations, we have derived the median accretion rate as a function of orbital phase.
 The figure on the left presents DQ Tau's median accretion rate in blue and the results on the <a href='http://adsabs.harvard.edu/abs/2016ApJ...827...43M' target='blank'>Munoz & Lai 2016</a> simulation in red.
 Good agreement exists in that both are periodic and have similar average durations, providing strong evidence for accretion stream-fed accretion events.